 What other flavors can I add to sugar cookies?

-A variety of flavors can enhance sugar cookies.
-Consider adding almond extract, lemon zest, or orange zest for a fruity twist.
-Spice them up with a dash of cinnamon or nutmeg for a warmer flavor profile.
+You can add almond extract, lemon or orange zest for a citrus twist, or spice things up with a pinch of cinnamon or nutmeg.

 How long do sugar cookies last?

-When stored properly in an airtight container, homemade sugar cookies can last about one week at room temperature.
-If frozen, they can maintain their quality for up to three months.
+In an airtight container, they last about one week at room temp.
+Freeze them and they keep good for up to three months.

 Conclusion